hightech-lowlife/hightech-lowlife.github.io/projects/002_overhead_mount/002_overhead_mount.md

 I already had the AC adapter, wood, tools, camera mount, zip-ties, foam and hot glue so I'm not factoring those in, but these things aren't very expensive either (except for the camera mount, depending on which one you get, but I already offered an alternative/cheaper solution for that too).

 That's it!
-If you make one, please create / improve / adjust this build to suite yourself better.
+If you make one, please create / improve / adjust this build to suit yourself better.